 This is an introductory-level course in smallanimal dentistry.
 Students will complete an online auto-tutorial course that covers the basics of oral examination, dental radiography, oral pathology, and treatment options in the disciplines of oral surgery, periodontology, endodontics, orthodontics, restorative dentistry, and prosthodontics.
-This will be complimented by eight nonmandatory onehour question-and-answer sessions and two mandatory three-hour laboratories covering oral examination, dental radiography, basic periodontology, and simple and advanced extractions.
+This will be complemented by one mandatory three-hour laboratory on a Saturday covering oral examination, regional analgesia, and simple and advanced extractions.

-VTMED 6561 Advanced Imaging: Cross Sectional and Functional Modalities
+VTMED 6561 Advanced Imaging: Cross

-Spring.
+Sectional and Functional Modalities Spring.
 1 credit.
 Minimum enrollment 20; maximum 80.
 Prerequisite: VTMED 6501.
 Letter grades only.
 M. Thompson, N. Dykes, and P. Scrivani.